Every planar graph with the Liouville property is amenable: Degree-weighted energy

-\begin{proof} For a vertex $z$ of $\mathring{G}$, we denote by $\vec{e_z}$ the unique directed edge not in any roundabout and pointing towards $z$.

-By \autoref{thm:UK-trans}, it remains to extend $f$ to a flow of $\mathring{G}$ from some vertex $v'$ in the roundabout of $v$ of finite energy by assigning values to the edges of the roundabout.
-At each roundabout $C$ for a vertex $w\neq v$ of $G$, this is a finite Dirichlet-Problem: We want to find a function $g_w$ assigning values to the directed edges of $C$ such that at the vertex $z$ it accumulates $-f(\vec{e_z})$.
-As $f$ satisfies \knl\ at $w$, the sum of the $f(\vec{e_z})$ is 0.
+\begin{proof} By \autoref{thm:UK-trans}, it suffices to show that $\mathring{G}$ is transient.
+Towards this aim, we extend the flow $f$ on $G$ to a flow $g$ on $\mathring{G}$ from some vertex $v'$ in the roundabout of $v$ of finite (Dirichlet) energy by assigning values to the edges of the roundabouts.

-It is well-known that there is such a $g_w$ and it is unique up to adding a multiple of the constant flow around $C$.
-Choosing $g_w$ of minimal energy ensures for every $k\in C$ that $|g_w(k)|\leq \sum_{e|w\in e} |f(e)|$ since otherwise we could add a constant flow to $g_w$ decreasing the energy.
-Pick a vertex $v'$ in the roundabout for $v$.
-As above, there is a function $g_v$ at the roundabout for $v$ which at the vertex $z\neq v'$ accumulates $-f(\vec{e_z})$, and accumulates $1-f(\vec{e_{v'}})$ at $v'$.